mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He held the knife in his left hand and with a quick flick, he cut open a small hole under the scrape on hae temple.
 A mix of blood, hydroderm, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.

-	"Nystagmus; pulse fast; pressure high; temperature high; breathing irregular," he said aloud as he had been trained to do.
+	"Nystagmus; pulse fast; temperature high; breathing irregular," he said aloud as he had been trained to do.

 	"Come On!"
 He yelled.

 	He glanced at the wound and saw that the swelling had come down but blood was still coming out of the wound.

-	*Thi will lose too much blood if I don't bring hae pressure down...
+	*Thi will lose too much blood if I don't bring hae pulse down...
 Kanosin?*

-	He opened the pouch that Fanla had given him and used his fingers to examined its contents. *Pipe...Kanosin Flowers...A hotrod* He pulled the hotrod out and examined the charred hot tip and plunger. *Looks like it's still got some life*.
+	He opened the pouch that Fanla had given him and used his fingers to examined its contents. *Pipe...Kanosin Flowers...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.

-	He took one more observation of hae vitals while warming it up, "convulsions stopped; unconscious; pulse fast; pressure high; temperature normalized; breathing normalized," and then removed the pipe and a kanosin flower for preparation.
+	He took one more observation of hae vitals while repeatedly pressing the plunger to warm it up, "convulsions stopped; unconscious; pulse fast; pressure high; temperature normalized; breathing normalized," and then removed the pipe and a kanosin flower for preparation.

-	*I can't believe I'm doing this.* He finished the pipe and then topped off the hotrod again and placed it firmly against the dried pistils of the flower.
-They danced and shriveled away from the heat source and then he started to see embers.
+	*I can't believe I'm doing this.* He finished the pipe and then topped off the hot tip again and placed it firmly against the dried pistils of the flower.
+They danced and shriveled away from the heat and then started to form embers.

 	"Here goes," he said out loud, and proceeded to inhale the Kanosin.
 He took a moderately sized inhale and quickly stopped closer to Penyi to breathe it into hae mouth during inhale.
 Thi didn't respond.
 Kip took another drag from the pipe and breathed it into hae mouth, and this time thi shriveled hae face and started to cough lightly.

 	"Penyi!"
 He laughed, but then remembered that he couldn't stop yet.

-	He warmed up the hotrod again and moved it toward the incision he had made to relieve the pressure on hae brain.
+	He warmed up the hot tip again and moved it toward the incision he had made to relieve the pressure on hae brain.
 With three gentle presses he cauterized the wound while Penyi made wincing faces but took the pain.

 	Kip once again took an observation, "Conscious; pulse normalizing; pressure normalizing; temperature normal; breathing... coughing.
 Welcome back, Penyi."